 The City Council will continue to work pro-actively to improve the quality and access to private rented accommodation through licensing of Houses in Multiple Occupation and other initiatives.
-A survey of private landlords is planned within the next year.
+Surveys of private landlords and tenants are being undertaken in 2012-13...